A few days ago, my twitter friend (How do we call this, a Twiend?) Lamazone, asked the question:

 G: I’m active on mailing lists and other online groups, to answer questions from people.

 H: Because of conferences and mailing lists, most of my network is outside Belgium.
-I stay connected with them using twitter and facebook.
+I stay connected with them using twitter.
 It’s not as good as having a coffee or lunch, yet it keeps a high trust relation with many people.
+(Even +10 years after having physically seen them)

 K: After I had a conversation with someone, I connect with them on linkedin. (yet, I never connect with people I never met.)